Trinitek/TpsParser/README.md

 ## Clean Table Objects

-You can get a higher level representation of a table to abstract away the low-level file structures for easier manipulation.
+The `Table` class abstracts away the low-level file structures for easier manipulation.

 ```cs
 using (var parser = new TpsParser("contacts.tps"))